2U1/qa-tool/README.md

 #### Text

 You should place the json file into `/data/vlm/text`<br>
-The format of [LLaVA](https://huggingface.co/datasets/liuhaotian/LLaVA-Instruct-150K?row=0) is only supported now.
-Also multi-round dialogue is not supprted for now.
+The format of [LLaVA](https://huggingface.co/datasets/liuhaotian/LLaVA-Instruct-150K?row=0) is only supported for now.

 ### Deploy